algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

   - The returned route duration must not exceed the shortest possible duration by more than 10%.

 - **Concurrency Support**
-  - Design the algorithm to handle multiple concurrent queries with minimal impact on performance.
+  - The API will handle multiple concurrent queries with minimal impact on performance.

 ### Dataset Preprocessing